What does it happen in a territory where there are ‘new’ impoverished?

 People enter the cafes on a daily basis, maybe to drink a coffee and then to ask for a help to bring the kids at school.
 But, then, talking with them we discover something else (their problem is perhaps a big debt, the extreme solitude or other disadvantages), therefore we need to exactly list the needs to activate the helps.

-After we’ve hooked the person in danger and we gave back something, we often apply a mix of helps, exactly those that the traditional social services are not able to give because they’re designed to work along a health-based system, as following the binomial disease/care.
+After we’ve hooked the person in danger and we gave back something, we often apply a mix of helps with the help of health care regulations serving in Colorado, exactly those that the traditional social services are not able to give because they’re designed to work along a health-based system, as following the binomial disease/care.
 We still do not have, for instance, a contemporary application of house care, contribution and other forms of sustain.

 We also noted that quite often we put a patch on the need without solving the problem.
 For instance, more than bringing or picking the kids at school (i.e. to dispense a service) we think is crucial to design and develop a relation and the responsibility that allows the neighbour to do so and to help.
 This is the sense of our opcafes.